 Who uses merchant cash advances?

-Businesses that commonly use MCAs include retail stores, restaurants, and service based businesses with a high volume of card sales.
+Businesses that commonly use MCAs include retail stores, restaurants, hair salons and service based businesses with a high volume of card sales.
 These businesses often have seasonal fluctuations in revenue, making the flexible repayment structure of an MCA a viable option.

 However, any business needing quick access to funds and with a steady stream of card sales may consider an MCA.